-On average, 69% of the potential customers leave an eCommerce site during the checkout process.
+- Optimize the checkout process:On average, 69% of the potential customers leave an eCommerce site during the checkout process.
 Follow these tips to increase your checkout conversion rate:

 - Let the users buy items as guests.
 In other words, don’t make signing in or signing up a mandatory part of the checkout process.
-A 2016 survey of US adults shows 35% of potential customers may abandon cart if they can’t checkout without creating an account.
+A 2016 survey of US adults shows 35% of potential customers may abandon the cart if they can’t checkout without creating an account.

 - Keep a clear distinction between the sign in and sign up forms.
 It’s frustrating for new visitors if they try the sign in form to create new accounts.

-Establishing trust is a crucial factor for any eCommerce site.
-If customers can’t trust you with their credentials, your online business prospects are essentially doomed.Use HTTPS on your eCommerce site.
+- Establish a sense of trust and security:Establishing trust is a crucial factor for any eCommerce site.
+If customers can’t trust you with their credentials, your online business prospects are essentially doomed.
+So use HTTPS on your eCommerce site.
 Customers will appreciate that their information is going through a secured channel.
 In addition to that, Google considers HTTPS to be a ranking factor.

-You customers should never feel lost or confused on any page of your eCommerce site.
+- Make the navigation bar clear and distinct:Your customers should never feel lost or confused on any page of your eCommerce site.
 Each page must display the main navigation menu, preferably at the top.
 Many sites also have a left-hand menu for making things even more accessible.
 The main menu should be as simple as possible.
-List only the most important and broad categories here.
+List only the most essential and broad categories here.
 Make sure that you have an easily readable font and color combination.

-Use drop down menus if you want to categorize further.
-Drop down menus appear only when the user hovers on a specific category.
+Use drop-down menus if you want to categorize further.
+Drop-down menus appear only when the user hovers on a specific category.
 So, it reduces the overall clutter while keeping everything easily reachable.

-Every eCommerce site must have a clearly visible search bar along the top.
+Every eCommerce site must have a visible search bar along the top.
 This is a mandatory feature to be included on every page of your site.

-According to a research conducted by Forrester and Akamai, your eCommerce site shouldn’t take more than 2 seconds to load.
+- Reduce your page loading time:According to research conducted by Forrester and Akamai, your eCommerce site shouldn’t take more than 2 seconds to load.
 Even a 250-millisecond delay can make a difference between you and your competitor site.
-If your site speed is not up to this mark, invest on a better hosting plan.
+If your site speed is not up to this mark, invest in a better hosting plan.
 Also, you can optimize your site by reducing external scripts, using browser caches, minimizing CSS and compressing the images.

-Your eCommerce site contains a lot of information on the available products.
-It’s very important to present that information in a proper way.
+- Improve your product presentation:Your eCommerce site contains a lot of information on the available products.
+It’s essential to present that information appropriately.
 A very simple but effective way to attract customers is to use big product images.
 When a potential customer clicks on a product, (s)he should be taken to a product specific page that contains detailed images of that product (from multiple angles) along with related information.
-At all costs, avoid listing an item with poor or no product image.
+Avoid listing an item with poor or no product image at all costs.

 Your site should offer the customers an easy way to compare two (or more) products.
 This will help them in making purchasing decisions.